publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch53/m__us_usc_t22_s4302.md

         (7) “United States” means, when used in a geographic sense, the several States, the District of Columbia, the Commonwealth of Puerto Rico, and the territories and possessions of the United States.

-    (b) Determinations with respect to the meaning and applicability of the terms used in subsection (a) of this section shall be committed to the discretion of the Secretary.
+    (b) Determinations with respect to the meaning and applicability of the terms used in subsection (a) shall be committed to the discretion of the Secretary.

 ([Aug.
 1, 1956, ch.
 841][/us/act/1956-08-01/ch841], title II, § 202, as added [Pub.
 L. 97–241, title II, § 202(b)][/us/pl/97/241/s202/b], Aug.
 24, 1982, [96 Stat.
 283][/us/stat/96/283]; amended [Pub.
 L. 99–93, title I, § 127(b)][/us/pl/99/93/s127/b], Aug.
 16, 1985, [99 Stat.
 418][/us/stat/99/418]; [Pub.
 L. 99–569, title VII, § 701][/us/pl/99/569/s701], Oct.
 27, 1986, [100 Stat.
 3204][/us/stat/100/3204]; [Pub.
 L. 100–204, title I, § 153(e)][/us/pl/100/204/s153/e], Dec.
 22, 1987, [101 Stat.
 1353][/us/stat/101/1353]; [Pub.
 L. 103–236, title I, § 162][/us/pl/103/236/s162](o)(1), Apr.
 30, 1994, [108 Stat.
 409][/us/stat/108/409].)